Using a HELOC to Buy Investment Property in DFW

 Bridge for a Cash Offer

 Some investors use available equity to move quickly, then refinance after acquisition.
+That can create flexibility in a competitive market, but it works best when the refinance path, timing, and fallback plan are already understood.

 Renovation Liquidity